jangrudo/ai-apocalypse/README.md

 verification, this “slow thinking” process seems to be critical for our intuitions to develop in the first place.
 Because intuitions don’t appear out of thin air, they are learned though a laborious process of trial and error.

+## 6. Intuition and conscious reasoning improve each other iteratively.

+[chapter06]: #6-intuition-and-conscious-reasoning-improve-each-other-iteratively

+_Conscious reasoning cannot work alone, without intuition, because it’s very slow, and besides can only focus on one thing at a time.
+Good scientific intuition is therefore essential for the progress of science.
+Building the intuition is impossible without experience, experience means practicing, and practicing, in scientific disciplines at least, involves a lot of conscious reasoning.
+This means that our intuitions and our ability to reason mutually depend on each other, and therefore improve gradually, in a positive feedback loop.
+The basic unit of this iterative process might actually be the sleep cycle, as our ability to understand things seems to improve considerably after sleeping._

+People are often unaware of how powerful their scientific intuitions really are.
+This happens because intuition is unconscious.
+Things we have already learned seem simply “obvious”, even if we don’t really _understand_ how they work.
+It’s a common trap for scientists and other experts to believe that what seems “obvious” to them, should also be obvious to everybody else.
+Intuition feels so effortless that it’s very easy to forget it actually requires a lot of hard work.

+In philosophy of mathematics, there are two primary approaches to describing what mathematicians are actually doing.
+Some philosophers would argue that mathematicians are actively “inventing” new mathematical concepts, whereas their opponents would claim that these concepts already exist somewhere (in some “non-material” form), and mathematicians are merely “discovering” them.
+This second concept is called “platonism”, and one of the reasons it exists is that there’s evidence supporting it.
+People started using geometry (as well many other mathematical theories) long before they could formulate rigorous mathematical foundations for them.

+What happens in situations like these is that we get an intuitive understanding of a problem or a field of knowledge much earlier than we can formulate the exact rules for it.
+Curiously, when we’ve already got this intuitive understanding, which would by then be stored inside some secret area of our brain, we would actually be able to _study_ this hidden intuition by simply investigating our own thoughts.
+We would be able to literally cut off any ties with the world, lock ourselves up in a room, and do science while sitting there, in solitude.

+Sitting up there in the room and trying to carefully write down the exact properties of the algorithms which our intuition has managed to come up with by trial and error is one way of doing science.
+But not the only one.
+When we study mathematics in school, we start by learning primitive arithmetic.
+After we’ve got intuitive understanding of arithmetic, we learn algebra.
+Having reached intuitive understanding of some of algebra, we may start learning calculus.
+It wouldn’t be possible to understand how derivative functions and integrals work if the basic operations of addition and multiplication don’t already look familiar and obvious enough.
+We can use our primitive intuitions to solve simple problems, learn new intuitions by solving them, then use these enhanced intuitions to solve more complicated problems, and so on.
+It’s a positive feedback loop: the better is our knowledge, the easier it is for us to acquire even more knowledge because of the improved intuitions.

+Intuitions are stored somewhere in our memory.
+We humans have a lot of different types of memory, and their biological mechanisms (once again) are not fully understood.
+One thing most scientists seem to agree though is that sleep plays an important role in consolidation of memories formed throughout the day.
+My own experience would suggest that I am often able to understand things much more clearly, and formulate ideas in novel ways in the morning, even if I struggled to do so before going to sleep.
+My intuition, then, would be that our intuitions are actually updated during sleep.
+Which is why solving a complex problem might require “sleeping” with it a few times (all while actively working on the problem throughout the day).
+This may be a correct intuition, or a wrong one.
+In any case, it’s a sound foundation for further research.

 \
 \